KidLiberty/KidLiberty/README.md

+Hi there,

-Hi there, I am a web developer with a focus on Javascript/React.
+I'm a web developer with a focus on React.js.